lazywithclass/project-lamp/website/book/chapter3.markdown

 ```
 *Whoa*.
 Doesn't that look familiar?

-In this maner, looking at a CPS function feels almost analogous to looking at an implementation in an imperative language.
+In this manner, looking at a CPS function (almost) feels analogous to looking at an implementation in an imperative language.
 That is, in the recursive case of `rev`, we *know* that the following happens:

 1. The call to `rev` is executed.
 2. Once `(1)` finishes, the current continuation is applied to its result.